ucldc/rikolti/content_harvester/README.md

 default entrypoint is `content_harvester.by_page`

-requires an env.local adjacent to the docker-compose in order to run (check settings.py for hints on what needs to be defined in env.local)
+requires some variables be defined in your environment - check content_harvester/docker-compose.yml for a list.

 # Deployment